florisoft/User.Manuals/FLORISHOP ADDONS/Florishop Addon Mobile Photo (M131)/M131 - Manual webshop add on Mobile Photo EN.md

 customer behavior.

 **FloriShop App**
-The Florishop App converts the webshop to an Android or Apple app which is available for customers to download from the corresponding app stores from both companies.
+The FloriShop App converts the webshop to an Android or Apple app which is available for customers to download from the corresponding app stores from both companies.
 With this App you are even closer to your customer: they can buy in their own time, wherever they are.